Bloodbat/SanguineMutants/README.md

 Based on Mutable Instruments Braids and Southpole's CornrowsX.
 Exposes every control, some unavailable in other ports, and is fully polyphonic.

+## Temulenti

+Based on the Parasite firmware for MI's Tides: includes every Aestus fix, additionally: restores functionality when using the clock input in Two Bumps or Two Drunks modes; Sheep model can be used.

 ## Velamina

 My attempt at recreating MI's Veils... the 2020 version.
 It is polyphonic and saturates outputs beyond 10V.

+## Vimina

+A dual clock divider, multiplier and swinger based on the Twigs firmware for MI's Branches.